Skip to main content

 So far in this article, we have looked at standalone Tasks, but how do Start Dates and Due Dates apply in the context of Workflows?

-The Start Date (startTime) and Due Date (endTime) fields apply to all Tasks.
+The Start Date (startTime) and Due Date (endTime) fields apply to all Tasks, including Tasks in Workflows.

 Did this answer your question?